Welcome to the WISDOM Study!

 Step 2: Data Collection - The next 2 months

 We will collect prior mammogram reports for women who have had a mammogram in the past.
-Some women will be mailed an at-home saliva spit kit for genetic testing.
+If you chose the Personalized Group, you will provide a saliva sample (by mail) to evaluate genetic risk.
 This will arrive within a few months.
 Learn more here.

 Step 3: Screening advice - The next 2-6 months